10th Anniversary of

 Each year, Sarah Mocko St. Germain and several volunteers find new stories to tell.
 "West Hartford's past is full of the stories of everyday citizens.
 It's really a privilege to search old newspapers, records, and the cemeteries to learn more about their lives and share them with such a large audience."
 The stories this year will include the Town's first residents, a scandalous train accident, and a burglary gone wrong.

-The event takes place at the North Cemetery on North Main Street in West Hartford.
-There, tour goers will meet their guide, who will lead them through the cemetery by lantern-light.
+The event takes place at the North Cemetery at 80 North Main Street in West Hartford.

 Artwork by Courtney A. Martin